aregtech/areg-sdk/README.md

 connection.address.tcpip    = 127.0.0.1	# the address of mcrouter host
 connection.port.tcpip       = 8181      # the connection port of mcrouter
 ```
-The multicast router is required only for multiprocessing applications and can be ignored in case of multithrading.
+The multicast router is required only for multiprocessing applications and can be ignored in case of multithreading.
 It forms a network and requires GPOS.

 ### Configure logging